microsoft/FluidFramework/docs/content/docs/recipes/node.md

    loadCli(container.initialObjects.map);
    ```

-3. Replace `TODO 7` with the following code.
+1. Replace `TODO 7` with the following code.
+Note that, this code will first take the container id as the input.
+If a new Fluid container is created, press Enter or type `undefined`.
+A new container will be initialized and the container id will be printed in the terminal.
+You can copy the container id, launch a new terminal window, and type/paste the initial container id to have multiple collaborative NodeJS clients.

    ```js
    const containerId = await readInput();